 Only military personnel, their family members, and retirees may file military Equal Opportunity complaints.
 To file a complaint, the individual must be the subject of the alleged unlawful discrimination or sexual harassment.
 Third parties, to include commanders, supervisors, or coworkers, may not file a complaint on behalf of another individual.
-The Equal Opportunity office will refer all third-party individuals who are aware of specific allegations of military Equal Opportunity policy violations to their respective chain of command.
-The Equal Opportunity office will not accept military complaints from military members, family members, or retirees if the concerns are related to off-base or Department of Defense civilian employment.
+The Equal Opportunity office will refer all third-party individuals who are aware of specific allegations of military Equal Opportunity office will not accept military complaints from military members, family members, or retirees if the concerns are related to off-base or Department of Defense civilian employment.

 Military Informal Complaint Procedures.
 The purpose of the military informal complaint process is to attempt resolution at the lowest possible level.
 To informally resolve unlawful discrimination and sexual harassment complaints, individuals may orally address or prepare written correspondence to the alleged offender, request intervention by a coworker, opt to use the alternate dispute resolution process, or use the chain of command, such as requesting assistance from the supervisor, first sergeant, or commander.
-There is no time limit for filing informal complaints and no requirement for commander approval before accepting informal complaints.
+There is no time limit for filing informal complaints.